What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for California Miramar University?

-In the 2016 - 2017 school year, full time undergrads at California Miramar University were charged $7,960, prior to adjustments for financial need.
-Of this amount, the cost of tuition totaled $7,800.
-The remaining $160 represents additional fees.
+In the 2018 - 2019 school year, full time undergrads at California Miramar University were charged $8,977, prior to adjustments for financial need.
+Of this amount, the cost of tuition totaled $8,772. $205 was the cost of fees.
+Find out more about the net price.

 As opposed to public colleges, California Miramar University does not offer discounted tuition to students who live in state.

-California Miramar University tuition and fees is the amount billed to students for one academic year, and doesn't include room and board.
+Tuition and fees cover the costs of attendance for one academic year, but don't include room and board, which will be an extra charge you will get if you decide to stay on campus.
 Having said that, a lot of students will end up having to pay below full tuition after receiving financial aid and other reductions.

 Are Tuition and Fees Going Up or Down?